OsmanMohamad249/Qeyafa/docs/SETUP.md

 cd Qeyafa

 # 2. Start all services
-docker-compose up -d
+docker compose up -d

 # 3. Verify services are running
-docker-compose ps
+docker compose ps

 # You should see:
 # - qeyafa-backend (port 5000)